 Charges are payable on arrival (card payment only)

-- Please do not place any batteries, electricals (such as Christmas lights), flares, or large metal items in general waste as these present a hazard or can cause damage at the processing stage.
+- Please do not place any batteries, electrical items (such as Christmas lights), flares, or large metal items in general waste as these present a hazard or can cause damage at the processing stage.

 Items not accepted